retrixe/octyne/API.md

 **Response:**

-HTTP 200 JSON body response with the token is returned on success, e.g. `{"token":"RCuRbzzSa51lNByCu+aeYXxoSeaO4HQgMJQ82gWqdSTPm7cHWCQxk7LoQEa8AIkiLBUQXCkkYF8gLHC3lOPfMVU4oU8rXGhQ1EB3VFP30VP2Dv7MG9clAsxuv2x+0jP5"}`
+HTTP 200 JSON body response with the token is returned on success, e.g. `{"token":"RCuRbzzSa51lNByCu+aeYXxoSeaO4HQgMJQ82gWqdSTPm7cHWCQxk7LoQEa8AIkiLBUQXCkkYF8gLHC3lOPfMVU4oU8rXGhQ1EB3VFP30VP2Dv7MG9clAsxuv2x+0jP5"}`.

+If the `cookie` query parameter is `true` and Octyne v1.1+ is in use, then the body will be `{"success":true}` instead, and the token will be contained in the `X-Authentication` cookie in `Set-Cookie` header (see `cookie`'s documentation for details).

 ---